 Ben is instructed in a wide variety of cases.
-Recently, Ben has been involved in a number of substantial cases involving fraud and money laundering; both acting as sole counsel and being led, for the prosecution and defence.
-He has prosecuted a number of cases of violence involving multiple defendants (as led and leading counsel).
+Recently, he has been involved in a number of substantial cases involving fraud and money laundering; both acting as sole counsel and being led, for the prosecution and defence.
+Ben has prosecuted a number of cases of violence involving multiple defendants (as led and leading counsel).
 He regularly receives instructions from Specialist Units within the CPS.

 Ben was seconded HSBC in 2016 for a period of 9-months conducting a past-business review into mis-sold interest rate hedging products.